 If you have a normally busy lifestyle, you simply can’t be there for your pet bird every minute of the day, so birds spend a significant amount of time on their own.
 What do these smart creatures do with all of that time?
 If they do not have an outlet to keep their minds and bodies busy solving puzzles, then most birds will turn their frustrations inward.

 Like all very intelligent creatures, birds require stimulation and having reasons for their activity.
 With nothing to do, this affects a bird's state of mind.
 Once boredom sets in, birds may take it out on their feathers or just become listless, depressed, and unhealthy.

 The Call of the Wild

-What toys do for birds in captivity is provide an outlet for these natural play activities.
-By interacting with their toys, they are acting on their natural urges to chew, to toss things around and to dig and scratch.
-It keeps them moving and stimulates their minds.
+In captivity, toys are what provide the necessary physical materials for these natural play activities.
+By interacting with their toys, birds are acting out their natural urges to chew, to toss things around, and to dig and search.
+Creating and busyness are what keeps them moving and stimulates their minds.

 Most birds are naturally independent and enjoy making choices for themselves.
-Toys not only keep your birds busy, they provide those choices and can instill confidence.
-A parrot can make decisions in her life such as what toy to play with and how to play with it.
+Toys not only keep your birds busy, but the choices can also instill confidence.
+A bird will decide things such as what toy to play, what exactly they want to do with it, and how and when to play with it.